Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Sometimes you do get what you pay for.
 This is one of the few top-tier travel gear brands that has a lifetime warranty, up there with Osprey, Tilley Hats, and Briggs & Riley.

-The latest bag I’ve been traveling with when I’m able to check a bag with no charges is this Gear Warrior 26-inch suitcase one with two wheels.
-They also make other sizes and there’s a 4-wheel version, but I find that I can move a lot faster through airports with two wheels rather than four and when you get into places that aren’t really meant for wheels, the ones like this that are the kind you see on in-line skates are far superior.
+One suitcase I’ve traveled with a lot when I’m able to check a bag with no charges is the Eagle Creek Gear Warrior 26-inch suitcase one with two wheels, the one pictured at the top.
+They also make other sizes and there’s a 4-wheel version, but I find that I can move a lot faster through airports with two wheels rather than four and when you get into places that aren’t really meant for wheels, the ones like this that have the kind of wheels you see on in-line skates are far superior.
 These are the opposite of what you see on most four-wheel bags that are constantly breaking.

 The coolest thing of all about this whole Gear Warrior line is that the fabric is made 100% from recycled plastic bottles.
 So not only is it tough, but you’re keeping some plastic out of landfills and our waterways.